backgammon-java-ai/backg_java2012/README.txt

 ...Future Plans:
-[ ]Mark the dice that have been used.
+[ ]for iPad interface: drag pieces with zoom-in for aiming at the target [ ]Mark the dice that have been used.
 [ ]Do formal start procedure: Each player rolls one dice (one white, one black): high number goes first using those two rolls.
 (For tie, roll again.)